 The following commands are available in the Command Palette for custom hotkey assignment:

-vim-motions:show-hint-labels: Trigger standard hint mode.vim-motions:hint-open-new-pane: Trigger hint mode to open targets in a new pane.vim-motions:hint-yank: Trigger hint mode to yank link URLs or text.vim-motions:hint-close: Trigger hint mode to close tabs or panes.
+vim-motions:show-hint-labels: Trigger standard hint mode.vim-motions:hint-open-new-pane: Trigger hint mode to open targets in a new pane.vim-motions:hint-yank: Trigger hint mode to yank link URLs or text.vim-motions:hint-close: Trigger hint mode to close tabs or panes.vim-motions:hint-context-menu: Trigger hint mode to open the context menu on a target.

 Configuration